Design a site like this with WordPress.com

 Mrs Sydney’s famous World’s Smallest Library

-I have always adored reading and sharing books, firstly with my own children and then with those I have taught.
-The ‘World’s Smallest Library’ was something I started to try to share my love of reading and the books I have enjoyed with more people: mostly children but also other adults.
-Although I read many books at home, there are only so many I can read aloud to my class so the library provides a home to those which might otherwise just sit and gather dust.
-As I review the books I read, I add them to the library and share these high quality books with those who might also enjoy them – both children and staff.
-I’m sometimes asked to share my recommendations by parents and this is an aide memoire for my thoughts.
+I have always adored reading and sharing books, firstly with my own children and then with those I taught.
+The ‘World’s Smallest Library’ was something I started to try to share my love of reading and the books I enjoyed with more people: mostly children but also other adults.
+Although I read many books at home, there were only so many I could read aloud to my classes so the library provided a home to those which might otherwise just sit and gather dust.
+Originally, as I reviewed the books I read, I added them to the library and shared these high quality books with those who might also enjoy them – both children and staff.
+Having had to put the brakes on my teaching career to focus on my wellbeing and health, I am now passing on the books I read to school-based friends as well as my local public library and primary and high schools.

 A rainbow of books to explore…